 Brave

 Brave internet browser respects your privacy more than other prominent browsers.
 Occasionally, it will not work well with a website.
-You can typically solve the issue by installing an add-on/extension, or by temporarily using Firefox, Chrome, or Edge.
-These rare occurrences require a little effort, but the increased privacy & security is well worth it.
+You can typically solve the issue by installing an add-on, which brave will prompt you to install.
+You may also temporarily use another browser, such as Firefox, Chrome, or Edge.
+These rare occurrences require a little effort, but the increased privacy & security are well worth it.

 Thunderbird